CONTACT US NOW | (925) 932-0201

 However, it’s possible to create a response rather than a reaction.
 What’s the difference between the two?
 It’s a pause.
 There's a pause between the reaction and the response, and that is what makes all the difference when you’re receiving porn addiction help.

 As an example, imagine your significant other says something that makes you upset.
 Your response could be to say, “Okay, I hear you, I appreciate you sharing that with me.”
 But a reaction would be to lash out by saying, “Why are you getting on me?”
-The reaction situation happens when you’re feeling emotional and then you act out, but it’s possible to take time to create a response rather simply react.
+The reaction situation happens when you’re feeling emotional and then you act out, but it’s possible to take time to create a response rather than simply react.

 How do you get to the response rather than just reacting?
 When you start to notice feelings welling up, like frustration, sadness, or anger, take a moment to notice that you feel it.
 Let that noticing be a signal to you that you need to pause and take a personal interior timeout.
 You can also take an actual timeout by saying, “Hey, I need a few minutes, but I'll come back to you.” or “I just need to take a few minutes.”
 It’s helpful and respectful to say you’ll come back to the situation at hand.